-- \1: These lights turn on when the engine switch is turned to the "ON" position to indicate that a system check is being performed.
+- 1: These lights turn on when the engine switch is turned to the "ON" position to indicate that a system check is being performed.
 They will turn off after the engine is started, or after a few seconds.
-There may be a malfunction in a system if a lights does not come on, or if the lights do not turn off.
-Have the vehicle inspected by your Toyota dealer for details. - \2: Vehicles without multi-information display - \3: The light comes on to indicate a malfunction. - \4: Vehicles with multi-information display
+There may be a malfunction in a system if the lights do not come on, or if the lights do not turn off.
+Have the vehicle inspected by your Toyota dealer for details. - 2: The light comes on to indicate a malfunction. - 3: The light illuminates on the multi-information display.